VSadov/csharplang/proposals/RefReadonlySpanDesignChoices.md

 ```
 ## readonly structs
 - the syntax is `readonly struct`.
+- `this` is a `ref readonly` variable in all members except constructors.
 - the `readonly` here is a true modifier and can be specified in any order with other modifiers.
 - `readonly` structs cannot have writeable fields, autoprops or field-like events